NovaSagittarii/ahc/ahc037/README.md

 1000 points of internal nodes if you were to merge (not now though).
 So you get 4000 points for the grid (later on it is 3000), so evenly space out a 63x63 grid.

+It kinda worked, not that good though (1.8B).
+You can kinda change the mesh though, so I guess that's next.
+Additionally, you don't need a lot of the grid so you can also clean that out.